caprenter/bingley-music-town/music-month-2023.md

 {% endif %}

 {% if has-events != true %}
 We don't know of any events on this date yet.
-[Contact us]({% link contact.md %}) if you know of something going on.
+[Contact ucds]({% link contact.md %}) if you know of something going on.
 {% endif %}
 {% endfor %}